-Celebrex (celecoxib) belongs to a group of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
+Celebrex is a nonsteroidal anti-inflammatory drug (NSAID).
 It works by reducing hormones that cause inflammation and pain in the body.

-Celebrex is used to treat pain or inflammation caused by many conditions such as arthritis, ankylosing spondylitis, and menstrual pain.
-It is also used in the treatment of hereditary polyps in the colon
+Celebrex is used to treat juvenile rheumatoid arthritis in children who are at least 2 years old.
+It is also used in the treatment of hereditary polyps in the colon.

-Celebrex may cause life-threatening heart or circulation problems such as heart attack or stroke, especially if you use it long term.
+Celecoxib can increase your risk of fatal heart attack or stroke, even if you don't have any risk factors.
 Do not use Celebrex just before or after heart bypass surgery (coronary artery bypass graft, or CABG).

 Before taking this medicine

-You should not use Celebrex if you are allergic to celecoxib, or if you have a history of allergic reaction to aspirin, sulfa drugs, or other NSAIDs.
+You should not use Celebrex if you are allergic to celecoxib, or if you have:

 How should I take Celebrex?